 Plann – “What I love about Plann is that you can plan (see what I did there) your grid – a huge plus when it comes to planning your grid and getting a real feel for how your grid is going to look.
 Again, it’s fairly straightforward and so easy to use (noticing a theme yet?) which is ideal for beginners and the pricing is great value too.”

 “So there you have it, my top picks when it comes to Instagram scheduling – I should say Hootsuite is actually pretty good and I have used it with clients and found it to be pretty awesome as well.
 With most things I think it’s down to personal preference.
-Most apps these days give you the option to trial for free so take advantage and see what’s right for you, which interface you prefer and the extras you think you will get the most value out of.
+Most apps these days give you the option of a free trial, so take advantage and see what’s right for you, which interface you prefer and the extras you think you will get the most value out of.

 I would say in general, scheduling tools are always worth the money and save so much time when it comes to planning out your content and really something I would recommend spending your hard-earned cash on.”